-All ports and connections are opened and managed by processes in operating system.
-For example Apache is web server and uses TCP 80 for listening http requests.
+All ports and connections are opened and managed by processes in the operating system.
+For example, Apache is a web server and uses TCP 80 for listening to HTTP requests.
 We can list processes id of given connection or port with

 > netstat -o

 Display Connection or Ports Process Name

-Like previous example we can list established connection or listening port process name with
+Like the previous example, we can list established connection or listening port process name with

 -b option.
 But this option requires Administrator privileges.

 We can see from the output that

-chrome.exe. established a connection with remote host over
+chrome.exe. established a connection with a remote host over

 Display Fully Qualified Domain Name

 netstat command list hostnames in a simple manner and with a fast way.
 It can skip some domain names too.
 We can for

 netstat to print fully qualified domain names with